Stitching Intern, Bethany Joy Costumes

 Freda Caplan played by Sofia Berg, photo taken by Wayne Reich

-If Pretty Hurts then Ugly must be a Muhfucka, Chorus Jacket
+If Pretty Hurts, then Ugly must be a Muhfucka - Chorus

 Designer: Marquita Horton